rotki/rotki/docs/api.rst

    :resjson object result: A mapping of accounts to the number of DAI they have locked in DSR.
 If an account is not in the mapping Rotki does not see anything locked in DSR for it.

    :statuscode 200: DSR succesfully queried.
    :statuscode 409: User is not logged in.
+Or makerdao module is not activated.
    :statuscode 500: Internal Rotki error.
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.